sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 Let's try to interpret the above.
 First, **=======** is the center of the conflict.
 From **<<<<<<< HEAD** to **=======** is the text that exists in the branch pointed by the **HEAD**, in other words the current branch (in this case master).
 From **=======** to **>>>>>>> calculating_an_average** is the text that exists in the branch we are trying to merge in (in our case calculating_an_average).

 In order to complete our merge we need to resolve the above conflict, but how?
 We need to look at the requirements from Scenarios A, B and B'.
-We know that we need to read a list of numbers from a file, find the sum of evens, find the average and write these into **output.txt** Looking at our conflicts, the real issue appears in the `write_list_of_numbers_to_file` function.
+We know that we need to read a list of numbers from a file, find the sum of evens, find the average and write these into **output.txt**.
+Looking at our conflicts, the real issue appears in the `write_list_of_numbers_to_file` function.
 Everything else is code that just needs to be added in order to fulfill our requirements.

 Let's fix `write_list_of_numbers_to_file`.